gruns/blagoblag/content/drafts/state-of-news-tls-part-ii.rst

 There are two things I'd like to draw attention to:

-First, many of these websites *technically* have TLS, they listen on port 443, and even have an HTTP server running.
-But all they do is redirect to HTTP on port 80.
+First, many of these websites *technically* have TLS, they listen on port 443, and even have an HTTP server running, but all they do is redirect to HTTP on port 80.
 This is unfortunate.
 However, it makes clear that the issue is not obtaining certificates or anything like that.